March 31, 2023

 • Banking and financial system that is familiarfor Americans and Europeans, inaccessible to 6 billion people around the world.
 Bitcoin gives these people an elegant financial instrument, moreover, for almost nothing

-• Bitcoin is very attractive as a tool forstoring value for people in countries with high inflation and devaluation risks - such as Argentina, Venezuela and Zimbabwe.
-Everywhere where inflation destroys the value of money, and the government does not allow the population to buy more stable currencies.
+• Bitcoin is very attractive as a tool forstoring value for people in countries with high inflation and risks of devaluation &#8212; such as Argentina, Venezuela and Zimbabwe.
+Wherever inflation destroys the value of money and the government prevents the population from buying more stable currencies.

 Fund analysts believe that the future of Bitcoin will become as significant as the future that awaited the huge clumsy computers of the 90s: